AnonOnTheWeb/waScannerTools/README.md

 ### EmergencyWA_Feed
 Small Python script that will check the EmergencyWA incident feed every 30 seconds.
 Provides the incident creation time and GPS coordinates for the incident.
 Requires the `feedparser, datetime, os` pip packages.
 ### EmergencyWA_Alerts
 Another Python script that will display basic information about current alerts and advices that have been published, like CAD number and fireground location.
 Doesn't automatically refresh.
-Requires the `feedparser, datetime, os` pip packages.
+Requires the `feedparser, datetime` pip packages.

 ## TODO
 - ~~EmergencyWA incident feedreader (https://www.emergency.wa.gov.au/data/incident_FCAD.rss)~~